-Under the new law, if it is your retirement year, you may retire either after 90 days, or at the end of the semester even if it is not 90 days.
+If it is your retirement year, you may retire at the end of the semester even if it is not 90 days.
 For any year other than your retirement year, you must work 90 days.
 If you retire at the semester, that year will not be counted as one of the years in computing your best three or five-year average, but you will receive one year of credit.

 How does TRS determine how much I will earn?

-(Years in TRS)(.023)(best three or five year average) Look at your statement from this October and it will tell you if your average is based on three or five years, or you can use the calculator on the TRS Website.
+(Years in TRS)(.023)(best three or five-year average) Look at your statement from this October and it will tell you if your average is based on three or five years, or you can use the calculator on the TRS Website.